ollobrains/ethanbaker/README.md

 ## About Me

-I am an 18 year old driven developer based in Davidson, NC, who's looking to master the many fields of computer science.
+I am a 19 year old driven developer based in North Carolina who's looking to master the many fields of computer science.
 My goal is to find innovative solutions to compelling problems across various disciplines.
 In addition to my knowledge of diverse coding modalities, I consistently work to improve my knowledge of math, science and other changing technologies.

 ## Tech Stack

 Skills I have learned over the years:

-* Front and Back-end Web Developer
+* Front and Back end Web Developer
 * Terminal Application Developer
 * Javascript/Golang/Bash/Python Coder
 * Data Science and Artificial Intelligence Analyzer